-Note: Everything said in this blog is backed by credible sources.
+Note: Everything written in this blog is backed by credible sources.
 Primarily the conservative, prestigious science journal known as ‘Nature’.
-I have listed an entire reference section at the end.
+I have listed a reference section at the end.
 Each timestamped chapter will include a link to the relevant Nature article.
 You can read them both and compare side by side.

 One of the strongest arguments that psychic functioning exists would have to be the work done on Remote Viewing.
 That is: “the ability of people to access and describe, by means of mental processes, information blocked from ordinary perception by distance or shielding”.
 It’s a psychic ability and, according to the proponents, we can all access and use it to some extent.

 This phenomenon seemed to have held such promise that it’s continued research was funded and subsequently used operationally by the CIA as well as several other government agencies for over 20 years.
 During this time several other laboratories had supposedly been able replicate this phenomenon in their own studies giving credence to the idea the phenomenon is legitimate.
 The official stance of the Parapsychology Association is that Remote Viewing is a legitimate and scientifically proven phenomenon.